azihsoyn/chperf/README.md

 Chrome DevTools Performance trace analyzer with TUI.
 Parses `{ "traceEvents": [...] }` JSON and surfaces actionable performance insights.

+Chrome DevTools trace JSON files are massive and impractical to read by hand. chperf structures and summarizes the trace, then exports it as Markdown.
+Feed the exported result directly to an LLM like Claude Code for instant bottleneck identification and improvement suggestions.

 ## Install

 ```sh